 Icelandic horses offer amazing photographic opportunities and are a breed apart.
 Noted for their small stature and beautiful coats, they roam the vibrant landscape.

 We will be traveling as a small group (Maximum 8 people), allowing for a comfortable schedule filling our days with rewarding photography opportunities all around the region.

-You will be escorted by three experienced landscape photography professionals, Mark and Holly Jansen and their Iceland photography instructor and counterpart.
+You will be escorted by three experienced landscape photography professionals, Mark and Holly Jansen and their Icelandic photography instructor and counterpart.

 • Story telling in photography